-You can either keep both plans and combine benefits, or choose one of your employer’s plans to cover both of you (if you’re both eligible).
+You can either keep both plans and combine benefits to retain dual dental insurance, or choose one of your employer’s plans to cover both of you (if you’re both eligible).

-Figuring out which option is best will require a cost comparison of premiums, deductibles, copays and coverage options.
-If you choose to keep both plans, you’ll have to see if each of your employers’ plans allow for duplicate benefits.
+Figuring out which option is best will require a cost comparison of premiums, deductibles, co-pays and coverage options.
+If you choose to keep both plans, you’ll have to see if each of your employers’ plans allow for duplicate benefits and dual dental coverage.

-Here’s how you can compare yours and your spouse’s dental plans so you can choose the option that provides the coverage you need at a price you can afford.
+Here’s how you can compare your and your spouse’s dental plans so you can choose the option that provides the coverage you need at a price you can afford.

 If you decide to receive medical coverage from both of your employer health insurance plans, the primary plan is the one which will pay for coverage first.
 Generally, the plan that covers you as an enrollee is the primary plan, and the plan which covers you as a dependent is the secondary plan.